-Under the restated and amended December 2022 capacity purchase agreement, Blade has the right to terminate the agreement without cause upor60 days' written notice, upon such termination the flight hour guarantee will be pro-rated to the date of the termination and the operator will be entitled to retain any unapplied deposit paid by Blade at the time of such termination, in addition, Blade has the right for immediate termination with no penalty if a government authority enacts travel restrictions.
+Effective in March 2022, Blade entered into an agreement for athree-year term ending March 31, 2025 for six aircraft.
+This CPA was restated and amended in March 2023 for seven aircraft and additional two years (for a total five-year term ending March 31, 2028).
+This CPA was further restated and amended in December 2023 for up toeight aircraft for a five-year term ending March 31, 2028.
+Blade has the right to terminate the agreement without cause upon60 days' written notice, upon such termination a one-year flight hour guarantee will be pro-rated to the date of the termination and the operator will be entitled to retain any unapplied deposit paid by Blade at the time of such termination, in addition, Blade has the right for immediate termination with no penalty if a government authority enacts travel restrictions.